SVM Skill Test: 25 MCQs to Test a Data Scientist on SVM (Updated 2025)

 Solution: C

-Explanation: The best option here would be to create more features for the model.
+Explanation: The best option here is to create more model features.

 Q17.
 Suppose you gave the correct answer to the previous question.
 What do you think that is actually happening?